cklewar/form3_rest_api_client/README.md

 err := c.UpdateParameters(parameters)
 ```

-Changing clients parameter values by accessing and assinging new values on client struct.
+Changing clients parameter values by accessing and assigning new values on client struct.

 ```go
 c.UpdateContentType("NEW CONTENT TYPE")